Poems

 and especially with him, John Malkovich,

-playing Lee, the older of two brothers;
+Lee, the older of two brothers;

 how Andy, who was my older brother,